ashvardanian/SwiftSemanticSearch/README.md

 ## Overview

-This demo project illustrates how to build a dynamic, real-time search system on iOS using the [USearch](https://github.com/unum-cloud/usearch) vector-search library.
-In this specific example, we use 2-dimensional vectors—encoded as latitude and longitude—to find the closest Points of Interest (POIs) on a map.
+This demo project illustrates how to build a dynamic, real-time search system on iOS using the __[USearch vector-search library](https://github.com/unum-cloud/usearch)__.
+In this example, we use 2-dimensional vectors—encoded as latitude and longitude—to find the closest Points of Interest (POIs) on a map.
 The search is based on the Haversine distance metric.

 ![USearch + SwiftUI Demo](USearch+SwiftUI.gif)

 While this demo focuses on 2D vectors for geospatial search, the USearch library is primarily designed for higher-dimensional vectors.
-When combined with UForm AI models, it can power on-device, multi-lingual, and multi-modal [Semantic Search applications](http://usearch-images.com).
+Combined with __[UForm AI models](https://github.com/unum-cloud/uform)__, it can power on-device, multi-lingual, and multi-modal __[Semantic Search applications](http://usearch-images.com)__.

 ![USearch + Images](USearch+Images.gif)